fwaris/gcn/README.md

 ## TorchSharp.Fun Example

 Below is a simple sequential model.
 It is a composition over standard TorchSharp 'modules'.
-The compostion is performed with the '->>' operator.
+The composition is performed with the '->>' operator.

 ```F#
 let model =